particle-iot/docs/src/content/reference/datasheets/tracker/m1-enclosure-datasheet.md

 # M1 enclosure datasheet

-The M1 enclosure makes it easy to deploy Particle Tachyon and Muon, or Rasbperry Pi, projects in a P67-rated weatherproof enclosure similar to the Monitor One.
+The M1 enclosure makes it easy to deploy Particle Tachyon and Muon, or Raspberry Pi, projects in a IP67-rated weatherproof enclosure similar to the Monitor One.

 ![M1 enclosure top](/assets/images/monitor-one/m1-top.jpg)